-Chinyee, Gao Xingjian, Pat Hui & Wucius Wong.
+Chinyee, Gao Xingjian, Pat Hui & Wucius Wong

 Chinyee

-Chinyee’s first solo exhibition was held in 1965 at the prestigious Mi Chou Gallery in Manhattan.
-Followed by many solo and group exhibitions in the USA, Canada, Asia (Shanghai, Taipei, Japan, Hong Kong), and London.
-The artist is the recipient of many awards, and her work has been honoured by UNICEF in its educational films and by the U.S. Department of States “Art in Embassies Program”.
+Based in New York, Chinyee was born in 1929 in Nanjing, China.
+Chinyee was involved in the arts at an early age and was awarded a 4-year scholarship in 1947 to study fine arts at Mt.
+St. Vincent University, N.Y., followed by her receiving an M.Ed. from New York University in 1952.
+Her loose, unformulated brushstrokes reflect both Asian brush techniques and years of careful study of modernist abstraction.
+In her work, one may detect Willem de Kooning’s spontaneity, Joan Mitchell’s poignancy, and Mark Rothko’s spaciousness.
+Chinyee’s first solo exhibition was held in 1965 at the prestigious Mi Chou Gallery in Manhattan, followed by many solo and group exhibitions in the USA, Canada, Asia (Shanghai, Taipei, Japan, Hong Kong), and London.
+The artist is the recipient of many awards, and her work has been honored by UNICEF in its educational films and by the U.S. Department of State’s “Art in Embassies Program.”

 Pat Hui & Wucius Wong